zaufi/paludis-hooks/README.md

 I have `*/* -nls` in my `/etc/paludis/use.conf`, but some packages just don't have that USE flag, but install localizations anyway (yep, cuz ebuild authors just lazy ppl... most of the time).
 So `app-admin/localpurge` was "invented" to cleanup unused locales (ALL in my case).
-But `localepurge` will remove `*.mo` files after install, so on uninstall a package some files will be marked as _gone_.
+But `localepurge` will remove `*.mo` files after install, so when uninstall a package, some files will be marked as _gone_.
 One simple rule will do the job better:

     <package spec="*/*" descr="locale-cleaner">